Sunday, March 31, 2019

 All of these tracks can be found on either the 2016 expanded version of the band's debut album or the 2007 version of Shazam, which included bonus cuts.

 For a title, I chose Omnibus from one of the tracks.
-One definition for the word is "a volume containing several novels or other items previously published separately."
-And considering that several of these tracks were released as singles, I thought that it was an appropriate title for the album.
+One definition of the word is "a volume containing several novels or other items previously published separately."
+Considering that several of these tracks were released as singles, I thought that it was an appropriate title for the album.

 For a cover, I chose a sketch of an old London bus as a play on the album title and added the group logo.